European product safety

 In Belgium, the Federal Public Service Economy manages product safety.
 Whenever the Directorate General Economic Inspection identifies infringements, it will impose sanctions upon the relevant manufacturers and/or distributors.
 These can be administrative (prohibition to sell, destruction, etc.) or legal (fine, court order, etc.) sanctions.

 Has a dangerous product been identified in an EU country?
-The local authority will report this to the European RAPEX Organisation, which will quickly alert other EU countries to ensure that the product is banned there also.
+The local authority will report this to the European Safety Gate (formerly RAPEX ), which will quickly alert other EU countries to ensure that the product is banned there also.
+You can consult the most recent warnings of reported dangerous products.

 Do you have a complaint concerning the safety of a product, or do you suspect it is a counterfeit?
 Submit it online to the Federal Public Service Economy.

 No doubt you have come across the CE logo before, for example on toys, electrical equipment or machinery.
 What does this mean?
-It indicates that the manufacturer has produced his products in accordance with European guidelines and that the products can be sold throughout the European Union, Turkey, Iceland, Norway and Liechtenstein.
+It indicates that the manufacturer has produced his products in accordance with European guidelines and that the products can be sold throughout the European Union, Turkey, Iceland, Norway, the United Kingdom and Liechtenstein.
 But remember: it is the manufacturer who attaches the logo.
 It does not indicate government approval or guarantee product safety.

 * Does not apply to all products for sale.
 Products including foods, medication, biocides, fertilisers and chemical substances are subject to separate regulations.